NCEAS/eml/docs/eml-semantic-annotation-primer.md

 ```

 An annotation element always has a parent-EML element, which is the 'thing' being annotated, or the *subject*.
-(e.g., `dataset`, `attribute`, etc., see above).
+(e.g., the `dataset`, `attribute`, etc.).
 The `annotation` element
 has two required child elements, `propertyURI` and `valueURI`.
-Together, these two child elements, along with the *subject*, form a "semantic statement", that can become a "semantic triple".
+Together, these two child elements,
+along with the *subject*, form a "semantic statement", that can become a "semantic triple".
 The concept of a triple is covered in more detail  (see [Semantic Triples](#semantic-triples), below).
 Here, we concentrate on the structure of an annotation within the EML doc itself:

 - `propertyURI` and `valueURI` elements
-  - the element's text is the URI for the concept in an external vocabulary.
-The identifier (URI) points to some term in a vocabulary where a definition, description, and (potentially) that term's relationships to other concepts, are formally modelled.
+  - each element's text is the [URI](#faq-uri) for the concept in an external vocabulary.
+The [URI](#faq-uri) points to a term in a vocabulary where a definition, description, and that term's relationships to other concepts, are formally modelled.
+Content is required by the EML schema, and it should be a [URI](#faq-uri).
-  - the XML attribute, `label` is required
+  - the XML attribute, `label` is required (for both `propertyURI` and `valueURI`)
       - it should be suitable for application interfaces to display to humans
-      - it should be populated, by default, with values from the referenced vocabulary's label field (e,g, `rdfs:label` or `skos:prefLabel` ).
+      - it should be populated, with values from the referenced vocabulary's label field (e,g, `rdfs:label` or `skos:prefLabel` ).
 Note that this assumes the referenced vocabulary is stored as an RDF document, which is current best practice for sharing scientific vocabularies over the Web.

+<a name="faq-why-do-annotations-need-ids"></a>

 **When are IDs required in the EML doc?**
-To be precise, all annotations must have an unambiguous subject.
+All annotations must have an unambiguous subject.
-At the dataset, entity, or attribute level, the parent element is the *subject*.
-So, if an element has
+At the dataset-, entity-, or attribute- level, the parent element *is the subject* (e.g., `<dataset>`, `<dataTable>`, `<attribute>`),
+and precision of nodes in EML is guaranteed by the element's id.
+Said another way, if an element has
-an annotation child, it must also have an id (i.e. the subject, or parent element must have an `id` attribute value).
+an annotation child, it must also have an id so it can become the annotation *subject*).
 Annotations at `eml/annotations` or `eml/additionalMetadata` will have subjects defined with a `references` attribute or `describes` element.
 As with other internal EML references, an `id` is required.
 With EML 2.2.0, the parser will check that an `id` attribute is present on elements with annotation children.
 As a reminder, the `id` must be unique within an EML document.
 Ideally, that `id` either is, or can readily be translated into an HTTP URI, that can be dereferenced.
 See examples below.